What is Abstinence?

 Abstinence can mean different things for different people.
 It may mean no sexual contact of any kind or not having certain kinds of sex.
 For a variety of reasons, a person may choose abstinence at some point in their life.
 You can still choose abstinence even if you have had sex in the past.
 For birth control, abstinence means not allowing sperm (ejaculate or pre-ejaculate) near the vaginal opening (inside the vagina).
 For the prevention of sexually transmitted infections (STIs), abstinence means no genital-to-genital, or mouth-to-genital contact.

 How effective is Abstinence?

-- There are no medical side effects.
+- There are no medical side effects

-Things to Consider when practicing Abstinence
+Things to Consider when using Abstinence as Birth Control

 - Clear communication between partners is very important when practicing abstinence.
 Make a decision ahead of time which sexual activities you do and do not want to participate in.

 - Even if you are practicing abstinence, it is good to learn about birth control and STI prevention for the future.

 - It is safe to be on a birth control method even when practicing abstinence so that you are protected if sex does happen and so that you can get other benefits of birth control such as shorter and lighter periods.
 In fact, being on a method long term is safer than taking breaks.

 - Have barrier methods (like condoms and oral dams) handy just in case sexual activity happens in the heat of the moment or you decide to no longer be abstinent.

 - If sexual activity happens that may have a chance of pregnancy and you do not want to be pregnant, consider emergency contraception.
 STI testing is recommended for anyone who is sexually active, even if they are not having intercourse.